fabiogvdneto/ist-rc-2023/README.md

 # Auctions

+[PT]
+Projeto desenvolvido no âmbito da cadeira Redes de Computadores (RC) do Instituto Superior Técnico (IST).
+O enunciado pode ser encontrado na diretoria raiz do repositório (statement.pdf).

+[EN]
+Project developed within the scope of the Computer Networks course of Instituto Superior Tecnico (IST).
+The statement can be found in the root directory of this repository (statement.pdf).

 > The goal of this project is to implement a simple auction platform.
 > Users can open (host) an auction to sell some asset, and close it, as well list ongoing auctions and make bids.
 > The development of the project requires implementing an Auction Server (AS) and a User Application (User).